esmalleydev/srating.io-gui/README.md

 ## Server api
 These calls run through on the server.
 It will attach any required setting as well as handling caching the calls for performance

 In the project root you will need to create a `serverConfig.js` file.
 Use the provided `serverConfig_example.js` as a template.
-This points the gui api requests to the correct place.
+This points the server api requests to the correct place.

 ```js
 module.exports = {